rmholmes/rmholmes.github.io/_pages/talks.md

 {% include base_path %}

+* **Diabatic contributions to the ocean's meridional heat transport** (December 2018), Poster presentation at the Frontiers of Fluid Mechanics workshop, Bureau of Meteorology, Sydney, Australia

+* **Tracer transport within abyssal mixing layers** (December 2018), talk at the bottom boundary layer turbulence and the ocean's overturning circulation workshop, Massachusetts Institute of Technology, Boston, U.S.A.

 * **Dianeutral circulation in the abyss: Tracer transport and the role of seafloor geometry** (November 2018), Departmental seminar at the National Centre for Atmospheric Research (NCAR), Boulder, Colorado,